Teladoc Health Inc [TDOC] stock Downgrade by DA Davidson analyst, price target now $22

-Teladoc Health Inc [NYSE: TDOC] jumped around 0.41 points on Thursday, while shares priced at $19.85 at the close of the session, up 2.11%.
+Teladoc Health Inc [NYSE: TDOC] traded at a low on Wednesday, posting a -2.65 loss after which it closed the day’ session at $20.19.
 The company report on January 18, 2024 at 9:00 AM that Teladoc Health highlights progress in advancing care access, sustainability in new report.

 Industry leader releases fourth annual Corporate Social Responsibly (CSR) report.